garylirocks/quickrefs/terraform.markdown

 ## Remote runs and state

-In a collaborative or CI/CD context, you may want to run and save state files remotely
+In a collaborative or CI/CD context, you may want to run Terraform plan/apply or store state files remotely

 ### Terraform Cloud